LemonsAreLimes/RayCaster-type-thing/README.md

 then, after all of this, its rendered via matplotlib (i did the worst crime imagenable (stealing code) to get this to work).

 # limitations
-cannot yet rotate camera.
 output misses angles leaving white areas.
-renders 1 frame at a time with current setup.
+renders 1 frame at a time with current setup.     <- working on it